Ways to Volunteer

 (Work Party Schedule) A great

-opportunity to the program and fun for the whole family
+opportunity to get involved with the Parks Volunteer Program and fun for the whole family

 - Great opportunities for high school senior’s Culminating Projects